denten-books/plain-text/main.md

 uncovers what the lay reader does not and cannot see.
 As an ethical stance, reading for external forms flattens the hierarchy between the lay reader and the professional interpreter.
-In this sense, Best, Marcus, and Sontag continue in the radical Lutheran tradition of vernacular exegesis.
+In this sense, Best, Marcus, and Sontag continue in the liberal Lutheran tradition of vernacular exegesis.

 Yet, from all the offered strategies of surface reading, reading for form strikes me as most ambivalent.
 It is not clear, for example, what exactly